The Environmental Effects on Inspiraling Binary Black Hole Systems in the Centers of the LMC and M31: Inspiraling BBH in GC

 \section{Inspiraling BBH in GC}

-The detectability of DM density distribution via GWs from BBHs in the Galactic center was investigated in ~\cite{Li:2025qtb}.
-This section examines the combined dynamical effects of environmental factors, specifically DM spikes and accretion disks.
+The detectability of DM density distribution via GWs from BBHs in the Galactic Center was investigated in~\cite{Li:2025qtb}.
+This appendix examines the combined dynamical effects of environmental factors, specifically DM spikes and accretion disks.
 We have listed the relevant parameters of the inspiraling BBH in Table~\ref{tab:8}.
-Based on these parameters, we plot the results in Fig.~\ref{fig:acdGC}, calculate the numerical results for Fig.~\ref{fig:acdGC} and present them in Table~\ref{tab:9}.
+Based on these parameters, we plot the results in Fig.~\ref{fig:acdGC}, calculate the numerical results in Table~\ref{tab:9}.